fayland/perl-Dancer-Logger-File-PerRequest/README.md

 ## logfile\_callback

-By default, it will be generating YYYYMMDDHHMMSS\_$pid.log under logs of application dir.
+By default, it will be generating YYYYMMDDHHMMSS-$pid-$request\_id.log under logs of application dir.

 the stuff can be configured as